+But the St. Vitus Cathedral?
+Never.
 You’d be hard-pressed to find a cathedral more stunning than St. Vitus.
 And actually, I challenge you to try!

-John Lennon Wall
+15. Admire the John Lennon Wall

-During a time when communist authorities banned free speech, Western influence, and general freedoms, young activists of Prague glorified John Lennon’s messages about peace and freedom — even if it meant prison time.
+Outside of the castle, there’s more to see in During a time when communist authorities banned free speech, Western influence, and general freedoms, young activists of Prague glorified John Lennon’s messages about peace and freedom — even if it meant prison time.

 When Lennon was murdered, they erected the John Lennon Wall in his honor, as a symbol of defiance against oppressive authorities and a demand for freedom.
-At night, activists would continue to paint the wall with Beatles lyrics, poems, and pictures, as well as their own ideas, hopes, and dreams.
+At night, activists would paint the wall with Beatles lyrics, poems, and pictures, as well as their own ideas, hopes, and dreams.